Ways to Save for Your Disney Vacation

 By the way, it is very worthwhile to shop around for the best banking deal.
 Look for FDIC insured online savings or checking accounts.
 Some of the online accounts are very easy to set up and use, allowing you to transfer funds from your local bank to savings easily.

-- I’ve personally used Capital One 360 (formerly ING), HSBC Advance, OnBank, Emigrant Direct and Dollar Savings Direct and found them easy to set up and use.
+- We’ve used Ally, Capital One 360 (formerly ING), Emigrant Direct and Dollar Savings Direct and found them easy to set up and use.

-- Bank of Internet and Zions Bank are a pain to set up and use (though they sometimes have very attractive rates), so I don’t recommend them unless you have a lot of time on your hands.
+- Axos (formerly Bank of Internet) and Zions Bank are a pain to set up and use (though they sometimes have very attractive rates), so we don’t recommend them unless you have a lot of time on your hands.

 Here are some additional, relatively painless tricks people use to get themselves to save.
 It’s all about setting priorities — and in some cases, tricking yourself into saving.
 What works for one person, won’t work for another.
 Try one, or try ’em all.
 Remember, every penny helps!